RLx2: Training a Sparse Deep Reinforcement Learning Model from Scratch: Experiments

+Compared to dense networks, sparse networks have smaller hypothesis spaces.
+Even under the same sparsity, different sparse architectures correspond to different hypothesis spaces.
+As \cite{frankle2018lottery} has shown, some sparse architecture (e.g., the ``winning ticket") performs better than a random one.
+To emphasize the necessity of topology evolution in sparse training, we compare different sparse network architectures in Figure~\ref{fig:LTH}, including the random ticket (topology sampled at random and fixed throughout training), the winning ticket (topology from an RLx2 run and fixed throughout training), and a dynamic ticket (i.e., training using RLx2) under both reinforcement learning (RL) and behavior cloning (BC).\footnote{In BC, the actor network is trained under the guidance of a well-trained expert instead of the critic network.}

-On the other hand, Figure \ref{subfig:il} shows that under BC, the winning ticket initialization and random initialization with topology evolution perform almost the same as the dense model, while the static random initialization performs worst.
-This indicates that an appropriate fixed initialization can indeed be sufficient to reach satisfactory performance in BC, which is intuitive since BC adopts a supervised learning approach and eliminates non-stationarity due to bootstrapping training, a result also observed in \cite{vischer2021lottery}.
-However, although the winning ticket initialization under BC achieves similar performance as RLx2, we emphasize that RLx2 uses a sparse topology throughout training, while BC-based methods rely on pre-training dense expert networks.
-As a result, RLx2 is able to accelerate training (in FLOPs) by a factor of $7.5\times$-$25\times$ compared to BC.
+From Figure~\ref{subfig:drl}, we see that RLx2 achieves the best performance, which is comparable with that under the original dense model.
+Due to the potential data inconsistency problem in value learning and the smaller hypothesis search space under sparse networks, training with a single fixed topology does not fully reap the benefit of high sparsity and can cause significantly degraded performance.
+That is why the winning ticket and random ticket both lead to significant performance loss compared to RLx2.
+On the other hand, Figure~\ref{subfig:il} shows that in BC tasks, the winning ticket and RLx2 perform almost the same as the dense model, while the random ticket performs worst.
+This indicates that an appropriate fixed topology can indeed be sufficient to reach satisfactory performance in BC, which is intuitive since BC adopts a supervised learning approach and eliminates non-stationarity due to bootstrapping training.
+In conclusion, we find that a fixed winning ticket can perform as well as a dynamic topology that evolves during the training in behavior cloning, while RLx2 outperforms the winning ticket in RL training.
+This observation indicates that topology evolution not only helps find the winning ticket in sparse DRL training but is also necessary for training a sparse DRL agent due to the extra non-stationary in bootstrapping training, compared to deep supervised learning.